JakeGillespie1/missing_persons/README.md

 Note: (at this point you will now have the ability to run the server).
 <br><br>
 Step 3:
-Install psycopg2 and insert the two migration commands.
+Install psycopg2 and insert the two migration commands (be sure to change the database pswrd in settings.py to match your own).
 Note: (at this point you will now have the ability to view the database in pgadmin).
 <br><br>
 Step 4: